BirchM93/Project/README.md

     <img src = "assets/images/screenshots/navbar.png">

     -   Allows users to click on each of the links in the navbar which will take them to the section they require.
+    -   Navbar feature will show in all sections.
     -   Login button will take you to the login page (more info on Login Page feature).
     -   By clicking on the logo on the left hand side will bring you back to the home page.